MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-adoption-test-lab-guides-tlgs.md

 ![Test Lab Guides in the Microsoft Cloud](media/24ad0d1b-3274-40fb-972a-b8188b7268d1.png)

-Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the Office 365 Test Lab Guide stack.

 ## Office 365 dev/test environment